mmatongo/qoa/README.md

 ## License

-The library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/Apache-2.0).
+The library is available as open source under the terms of the [Apache-2.0 License](http://opensource.org/licenses/Apache-2.0).